EduardoZepeda/coffee-bytes-hugo/content/posts/git-submodules-y-flujo-de-trabajo/index.en.md

 On the other hand, **using git submodules makes repository management quite complicated if you are not careful or if you work with many submodules**, you have to pay attention to the context you are in and remember all the time the repository you are in.

-## Adding a submodule to a git repository
+## Adding a git submodule to a git repository

 To start using a submodule in an existing repository (our main repository) we use the command _git submodule add_, placing first the url of the submodule and then the folder where we want the submodule to be located.